-As the sun rose, and the rain began to fall in earnest, it dawned on me that I had been totally naive to believe this house secure.
-The choice to leave the stacks of money in plain sight turned out to not really be a mistake.
-Having them out in plain sight made this “snatch and grab” so obvious and easy.
+As the sun rose, and the rain began to fall in earnest, it dawned on me that I had been totally naive to think this house secure.
+The choice to leave the stacks of money in plain sight, however, turned out to not be a mistake at all.
+Having them out in plain sight made this “snatch and grab” obvious and easy.
 No need to bash me over the head.
-Blissfully asleep next to stacks of Nigerian “Naira” money was out for the taking.
+Blissfully asleep next to stacks of Nigerian “Naira” money out for the taking.

-How to identify the mistake?
-Exchanging $300 in a grey open market?
+How to identify the mistakes?
+Exchanging $250 in a “grey” or open market?
 Flaunting easy cash in a third world country?
 Assuming a simple door lock to be secure?
 Hearing running water, and mistaking it for rain?